bdavidxyz/landing-skeleton/docs/CONTRIBUTING.md

 ### Don't reinvent the wheel

-Be inspired by an existing section of an existing landing page of an existing
+Be inspired by an existing section of an existing landing page of an existing company.
+They already did a great job of creation, so don't suffer from [NIH syndrom](https://en.wikipedia.org/wiki/Not_invented_here)

- - Don't reinvent the wheel : great designer already thought well about
- - Be minimalistic

-### Hook it to an example

-Before to code a section, you must provide reference the not-yet-existing section into an example_N.html.

-This way,

- - User can see an example of your section,
- - You can work, iterate on the section you're working on through a real, working sample.

-For example, see how **section_hero_2** is used in **example_2.html**
+Notice that all sections are minimalistic, with lots of whitespace, white background, black text.
+Try to stick to it, so that your section can be combined with any other section.

 ### Different kind of sections